 Linked Infrastructure for Networked Cultural Scholarship

-LINCS will create the conditions to think differently, with machines, about culture in Canada.
-Human brains work through a vast web of interconnections, but the web that researchers increasingly use to understand culture and history has few meaningful links.
-LINCS will convert and interlink Canadian research datasets on cultural identities and cultural heritage, making them accessible as Linked Open Data for the benefit of scholars and the public.
+Human brains work through a vast web of interconnections, but the web that researchers increasingly use to understand human culture and history has few meaningful links.
+LINCS will create the conditions to think differently, with machines, about human culture in Canada.

 LINCS serves Canadian researchers by interweaving data from fields including history, communication, music, performance, and literary studies to transform how we engage with culture online.